Personalising your funeral

 Recording your funeral

-At Borders Crematorium we have the facility to record your funeral onto an audio disc or DVD that you can either keep as a lasting tribute to your loved one or give to a member of the family who were unable to attend the funeral (additional copies can be provided).
+At Borders Crematorium we have the facility to record your funeral onto an audio disc, DVD or USB which you may wish to keep as a lasting tribute to your loved one or give to a member of the family who were unable to attend the funeral (additional copies can be provided).
 We also have the facility to arrange a live Web-cast of the Service.
 Please let your Funeral Director know if you wish us to record the service.

 Please refer to our price list for the current fees for the webcasting and recording services.